 Drawbacks: This IDE comes with a learning curve, so it may not the best for beginners.
 There are many shortcuts to remember, and some users complain about the clunky UI.

 Eclipse is a free and flexible open source editor useful for beginners and pros alike.
-Originally a Java environment, Eclipse now has a wide range of capabilities thanks to a large number of plug-ins and extensions.
+Originally a Java environment, Eclipse now has a wide range of capabilities thanks to a large number of plugins and extensions.
 In addition to debugging tools and Git/CVS support, the standard edition of Eclipse comes with Java and Plugin Development Tooling.
-If that’s not enough for you, there’s plenty of other packages to choose from that include tools for charting, modeling, reporting, testing and building GUIs.
+If that's not enough for you, there is plenty of other packages to choose from that include tools for charting, modeling, reporting, testing and building GUIs.
 The Eclipse Marketplace Client gives users access to a treasure trove of plugins and information supplied by an expanding community of developers.

-Languages Supported: C, C++, Java, Perl, PHP, Python, Ruby and more
+Languages supported: C, C++, Java, Perl, PHP, Python, Ruby and more

 - A plethora of package solutions allowing for multi-language support